 One-Eye of ElfQuest has a very prominent eyepatch, having lost an eye to humans.
 In the novelization Leetah offers to heal it, but finds that there's nothing left of the missing eye to heal.
 In any event his missing eye turns out to be a liability because when the elves and trolls are fighting he can't see a troll sneaking up on his blind side and is killed.

-The badass assassin Deathstroke from The DCU wears an eyepatch over his missing eye; his mask is split into two colors, with featureless black over his missing eye.
+The badass assassin Deathstroke from The DCU wears an eyepatch over his missing eye; his mask is split into two colors, with featureless black over his missing eye, because he's so badass that it doesn't matter if his opponents know he has a physical impairment.
 In addition, his daughter wears an eyepatch after taking out her own eye in order to prove herself to him.